-This specification describes the ARM Generic Interrupt Controller (GIC) architecture.
-It defines version 3.0 (GICv3) and version 4.0 (GICv4) of the GIC architecture.
+This specification describes the Arm Generic Interrupt Controller (GIC) architecture.
+It defines versions 3.0, 3.1 (GICv3), and version 4.0 (GICv4) of the GIC architecture.

-Throughout this document, references to the GIC or a GIC refer to a device that implements this GIC architecture.
+Throughout this document, references to the GIC or a GIC refer to a device that implements the GIC architecture.
 Unless the context makes it clear that a reference is to an IMPLEMENTATION DEFINED feature of the device, these references describe the requirements of this specification.